IuryAlves/realms-of-pugmire-character-sheet/README.md

 `npm-watch` will watch for changes in `src/templates` and `src/css` directories.

+## Themes

+There are currently two themes for this character sheet: Pugmire and Monarchies of Mau where Pugmire is the default theme.

+For using Monarchies of Mau theme, use `npm run build --  --theme monarchies-of-mau`

 ## Reporting bugs and asking for help

 If you found a bug, have a feature request, is looking for guidance or anything else then please open a new issue [here](https://github.com/IuryAlves/realms-of-pugmire-character-sheet/issues/new)